 - Elise De La Serre: A major character and Templar in the video game Assassin’s Creed Unity.

-- Elise Clifton-Ward: The character played by Angelina Jolie in the thriller film The Tourist.
+- Elise Clifton-Ward: The character played by Angelina Jolie in the thriller The Tourist.

-- Elise Sellas: The ethereal dancer played by Emily Blunt in the sci-fi romance The Adjustment Bureau.
+- Elise Sellas: The dancer played by Emily Blunt in the science fiction romance The Adjustment Bureau.

 FAQs About the Name Elise

-Below are the most frequently asked questions regarding the name Elise.
+Here are the questions parents ask most often about the name Elise.